 Every Free Application for Federal Financial Aid (FAFSA) needs to be signed with both a student and parent (for dependent students) FSA ID.
 This ID is a safe and secure way to electronically sign the financial aid application.
 Students must sign in with their FSA ID to start a FAFSA application.
 Students who do not have an FSA ID will be directed to complete this step before completing the FAFSA.

 Once the FAFSA is submitted, the federal government will process it and send a Student Aid Report (SAR) via email within a few days.
 Please review the SAR to make sure the information reported on the FAFSA is accurate.

 John A. Logan College receives FAFSA information electronically.
 In a current award year, JALC will receive FAFSA data within 3 to 5 business days.
 Upon receipt of the FAFSA data, a financial aid offer will be emailed to the student listing estimated awards and any required documents.
-For the 2022-23 award year, JALC will be e-mailing financial aid offers beginning in February/March 2022.
+For the 2022-23 award year, JALC emails financial aid offers once the results of a valid FAFSA have been received.
 If the amount of expected aid is not sufficient to cover all charges for the semester, scholarship or loan options should be explored.
 In addition, John A. Logan College offers a payment plan through the Bursar’s Office.